gompiler/glc/doc/exported-org-files/milestone2.md

     already declared.

-<a id="org0a2ccf7"></a>
+<a id="org42e55d6"></a>

 # Team

-<a id="orgc6dc495"></a>
+<a id="org4c6b690"></a>

 ## Team Organization

-The three main components for this milestone are the symbol table, type checking rules, and new AST + tests.
-Each component was lead by Julian, David, and Allan respectively.
-As there is high coupling between each component, we continually sought feedback from one another.
-Leads are in charge of understanding the overall component and in resolving concerns or requests from other members.
+The three main components for this milestone are the symbol table, type checking rules, and new AST; as well as tests for all three.
+Development of these components was lead by Julian, David, and Allan respectively.
+As there is a high degree of coupling between each component, we continually sought feedback from one another.
+The component leads are in charge of understanding the overall component and in resolving concerns or requests from other members.

-<a id="orgdffef6a"></a>
+<a id="org7ebe0b7"></a>

 ## Contributions

--   **Julian Lore:** Implemented weeding of blank identifiers, symbol table generation, typecheck (aside from type inference and expression typechecking) and submitted invalid pro
+-   **Julian Lore:** Implemented weeding of blank identifiers, symbol table generation, typecheck (aside from type inference and expression typechecking) and submitted invalid programs.
 -   **David Lougheed:** Worked on expression type-checking and type inference, including tests.
 Also worked on the weeding pass for return statements.
 -   **Allan Wang:** Added data structures for error messages, and supported explicit error checking in tests.
 Created the data model for symbol table core.
 Added hspec tests.